Maintaining Weight After Weight-Loss Medication

 Appetite typically increases gradually during tapering.
 Abrupt discontinuation may cause more dramatic appetite restoration.

-How much weight do people typically regain after weight management medication discontinuation?
+How much weight do people typically regain after weight-loss medication discontinuation?

 Studies show variable outcomes.
 Without maintenance strategies, significant regain is common.
 Individual results vary.

-Can I restart weight management medication therapy if I regain weight?
+Can I restart weight-loss medication therapy if I regain weight?

 Yes.
 Many patients successfully restart and re-lose weight.
 Dr. Kamen may recommend this if weight regain becomes significant.